-When the girls were younger, Keri and I made the deliberate decision to set aside a portion of every, single day to read to them.
-We read Picture books, mainly.
-But, we, also, read Joke books, Cookbooks, Riddle books, non-fiction books about whatever happened to be of interest in their world at the time, crafting books and so on.
+When the girls were younger, My wife and I made the deliberate decision to set aside a portion of every, single day to read to them.
+We read picture books, mainly.
+But we also read joke books, cookbooks, riddle books, non-fiction books about whatever happened to be of interest in their world at the time, crafting books and so on.
 We read to the girls because we valued sharing a portion of ourselves with them.
 Just us and just them.
 Usually, some cuddling and cosy times were involved.
 Often, good questions were asked and discussions held.
 In time, both girls sought comfort from books on their own and, as such, both have developed subject interests that reflect their personalities.
 Both read a lot.
 Since they are both growing up, they read less and less with us by their side and more and more on their own.
 But, they do read.
 In order to encourage them to continue reading on their own, we gave them a card.
 No, not a gift card to a book store.
 Instead, we gave them a card of immense value and importance and it didn’t cost us a dime.
-Keri and I gave each girl their own Library card.
+We gave each girl their own Library card.

 If reading is our religion then, libraries are our church.

 Public libraries are a gift to the world.
-They provide access, within communities, to the totality of the world’s stories and ideas and opinions and they do this for free.
+Within our communities, they provide access to the totality of the world’s stories and ideas and opinions.
+And what’s more, they do this for free.
 You can borrow almost any book on almost any topic and the good folks at your local library will let you borrow it for a few weeks for free!
 DVDs, audio books, magazines……all free to borrow.
 You can research historical documents, attend lectures, meetings and workshops, all for free!
-A Library is a safe haven for the lonely, for seniors, as well as, for parents with newborn babies who just need some adult contact in order to maintain their sanity.
+A Library is a safe haven for the lonely, for seniors, as well as for parents with newborn babies who just need some adult contact in order to maintain their sanity.
 Public Libraries, by their very nature, are open to all who seek inspiration or solace from stories or, who seek knowledge of the world around them.
 They are Holy places.
 Libraries are a treasure and the MacInnes Family loves them!

 This is our local public library.
 We wear it out!